cicirello/user-statistician/README.md

 For details of how GitHub counts contributions, see [GitHub's documentation](https://docs.github.com/en/github/setting-up-and-managing-your-github-profile/managing-contribution-graphs-on-your-profile/why-are-my-contributions-not-showing-up-on-my-profile).

+The key to hide this entire category is: `contributions`.
 The contributions statistics in the image include the following.

 | Key | Statistic | Details |